Information

 Tour description

 You will meet your tour guide during the day according to your arrival time.
+Antananarivo, shortened to Tana, means “one thousand warriors” and refers to an historical event in Malagasy history when King Andrianjaka had his royal palace and stronghold here.
 Tana is an enchanting collection of colourful houses, often clinging to the hillsides at a breathtaking angle.
 Windswept roofs, weathered brick walls and dilapidated wooden shacks slide daringly into and over each other, as if to prevent each other from slipping.
-This day is at leisure before your cycle tour begins the next day. (-)
+The rest of the day remains at leisure before your cycle tour begins the next day. (-)

-You travel to Antsirabe by bus on gravel tracks.
+You will travel to Antisrabe by bus on gravel roads.
 The journey time depends on traffic and can take up to 7 hours.
 On the tour, you will be travelling through the island's fertile highlands.
 In addition to the rice terraces typical of the area and landscape, you will also discover many fruit and vegetable plantations.
-You stop here and there to talk to the locals or observe rural life.
+You will stop here and there to talk to the locals or observe rural life.
 The area around Antsirabe is well worth discovering.
 The local agricultural produce is grown here and in Betafo.
 Most of the fruit and vegetables are transported from here to Tana, from where they are sold throughout the country.
-In the afternoon, we take care of the bike hire.
-A first short ride is on the programme.
-The main aim is to familiarise ourselves with the bikes and the traffic.
-(F,M,A)
+In the afternoon, we take care of the bike fitting and have a first short ride.
+The main aim is to get familiar with the bikes and the traffic.
+(B,L,D)

 Des Thermes 3* / Hotel H1 Antsirabe 3*

-Distance travelled by bus 160 km, duration 7 h
+Distance by bus 160 km, duration 7 h

 Today you cycle to Lac Andraikiba, where former queens of the Merina tribe once bathed.
-You then cycle through several villages until you reach the crater lake Lac Tritriva on a good track.
-From there you have a beautiful view of the villages, fields and the grain farmers working for the brewery in Antsirabe.
-The rest of the journey is a little more challenging, the remaining 17 kilometres are on asphalt.
-You may also have the opportunity to visit a weekly market and a local craft workshop where the most remarkable miniature bicycles are made.
-You will return to your accommodation in the afternoon.
-(F,M,A)
+You then pass through several villages until you reach the crater lake Lac Tritriva on a good track.
+From there you have a beautiful view of the villages, fields and grain farmers working for the brewery in Antsirabe.
+The journey is a little more challenging for a short distance, but the remaining 17 kilometres are on a tarred road.
+You might also have the chance to see a weekly market en route and visit a local craft shop where the most remarkable miniature bicycles are made.
+You return to your accommodation in the afternoon.
+(B,L,D)

 Des Thermes 3* / Hotel H1 Antsirabe 3*